Prof. Dr. Jonathan Finley

 (1) Be highly motivated, (2) Be practically minded, (3) Enjoy working with state of the art optics and with control electronics / computer control and be capable of programming (e.g. Labview, C++ , Python) (4) Be willing to work as part of a small team in a dark lab in the summertime....

-(1) experience of performing sophisticated optical spectroscopy in state-of-the-art laboratories and (2) a sound understand / explore exciton-exciton interactions in TMD-nanomaterials and, hopefully, (3) a nice paper in a journal.
+(1) experience of performing sophisticated optical spectroscopy in state-of-the-art laboratories and (2) a sound understanding of the physics of superconducting thin films and quantum light detectors and, hopefully, (3) a nice paper in a journal.

 - geeignet als